Shrimp and Sausage Jambalaya

 Add minced garlic to the pan:

-Stir that around for 30 seconds or so, then add rinsed long-grain white rice:
+Stir that around for 30 seconds or so, then it’s time to add rice.

 Rinsing gets rid of some of the starch and prevents the jambalaya from clumping up.